Carl Persson

-National Police Commissioner Carl Persson, Per-Gunnar Vinge from the Swedish Security Service and public prosecutor Lars Ringberg examines part of the Nazi organization's seized weapons store in 1965.

 Carl Johan Gunnar Persson (14 December 1919 – 6 November 2014) was a Swedish jurist and politician.
 Persson served as the National Police Commissioner of the Swedish Police Authority from 1964 to 1978.
 His highest profile investigations during his tenure as National Police Commissioner included the hijacking of Scandinavian Airlines System Flight 130 to Bulltofta Airport in 1972, the Norrmalmstorg robbery in 1973, and the West German Embassy siege by the Red Army Faction in 1975.
 Persson also served as the president of the Interpol from 1976 to 1980 and as Governor of Halland County from 1978 to 1979 and the Governor of the former county of Gothenburg and Bohus from 1979 to 1980.

 Early life

 Persson was born on 14 December 1919 in Kvidinge, Kristianstad County, Sweden, the son of captain Carl Johan Persson and his wife Anni (née Vallin).
 He passed studentexamen in Helsingborg in 1938 and received a Candidate of Law degree from Lund University in 1942.